Ross Miner: Senior career

 During the 2010–11 season, Miner finished ninth at 2010 NHK Trophy and seventh at 2010 Cup of China.
 He made his senior national debut at the 2011 U.S. Championships where he won the bronze medal.
 He was selected to compete at the 2011 World Championships, where he finished eleventh.
 During the off-season, he worked on a quad Salchow and shortening the lead time into his jumps.

 Miner finished fifth at the 2012 Skate Canada International.
 At the 2012 NHK Trophy, he landed his first quad Salchow in competition and took the bronze medal.
 At the 2013 U.S. Championships, Miner finished second, behind champion Max Aaron.

 Miner was ninth at the 2013 Skate Canada International.
 He withdrew from his other Grand Prix event, the 2013 Trophee Eric Bompard, due to a right ankle sprain.
 He was seventh at the 2014 U.S. Championships.

 Miner began the 2014–15 season competing on the Challenger circuit, winning the silver medal at the 2014 US Classic and gold at the 2014 Autumn Classic.
 He was eighth at his lone Grand Prix assignment, the 2014 NHK Trophy, and finished sixth at the 2015 U.S. Championships.

 Starting the 2015–16 season again at the U.S. Classic, Miner won the bronze medal.
 On the Grand Prix, Miner was seventh at Skate America before winning the bronze medal with personal best scores at the 2015 Rostelecom Cup.
 He was fifth at the 2016 U.S. Championships, but was nevertheless named to the American team for the 2016 Four Continents Championships, finishing fourteenth.

 Miner was sixth at the 2016 U.S. Classic, before finishing twelfth at the 2016 Skate Canada International and ninth at the 2016 Cup of China.
 He was fifth at the 2017 U.S. Championships.

 To begin what would be his final competitive season, Miner finished sixth at the Autumn Classic.
 He was given a second Challenger assignment, and placed fifth at the Finlandia Trophy.
 Given one Grand Prix assignment, he was sixth at the 2017 Skate America.
 In his final competition, Miner had a striking return to form at the 2018 U.S. Championships.
 Only sixth in the short program, he was second in the free skate, and took the silver medal.
 Despite his second-place finish, Miner was not named to the American team for the 2018 Winter Olympics in PyeongChang, with the second and third spots on the team going to bronze medalist Vincent Zhou and pewter medalist Adam Rippon.
 This selection process was controversial, and Miner's coach Mark Mitchell criticized the US Federation publicly.

 Coaching

 Following his retirement from competition, Miner worked as a figure skating coach in Boston.
-In 2021, Miner was suspended from coaching for six months by the United States Center for SafeSport, for sexual harassment.
-On March 31, 2022, the United States Center for SafeSport suspended Miner for another three months for Abuse of Process.
+In 2021, Miner was suspended from coaching for six months by the United States Center for SafeSport for sexual harassment.
+On March 31, 2022, the United States Center for SafeSport suspended Miner for another three months.